 No territory changed hands, no economic agreements were struck, and the militaries returned home.
 The British did not even disavow their policy of impressment, a key war aim of the United States.

-While ending the war at pre-war conditions seems like a loss, it actually was a major achievement for the United States.
+While ending the war at pre-war conditions seems like a loss, it actually was a major achievement.
 The US could not sustain the war for much longer given its weak strategic, military, and financial positions.
 Returning to pre-war conditions was the best the country could hope for.2

 Initially such an achievement appeared unlikely.
 Great Britain was in a far superior bargaining position when negotiations at Ghent began in August 1814.
 British troops had just burned Washington, DC and planned a major offensive from Canada into the Lake Champlain region.